 Khaali Peeli US Box Office Collection Will Leave Ananya Panday & Ishaan Khatter Shocked!

-On October 2, 2020, Khaali Peeli starring Ananya Panday and Ishaan Khatter had a digital release, and the film received mixed response from the critics as well as the audiences.
-In the movie, Ishaan essays the role of a taxi driver named Blackie and Ananya plays a dancer named Pooja.
+On October 2, 2020, Khaali Peeli starring Ananya Panday and Ishaan Khatter had a digital release, and the film received mixed response from the critics as well as audiences.
+In Khaali Peeli, Ishaan Khatter essays the role of a taxi driver named Blackie and Ananya Panday plays a dancer named Pooja.
 While Ishaan and Ananya's fans liked the film, critics also approved it as a typical masala film.

 Khaali Peeli Twitter Review: Did Ananya Panday & Ishaan Khatter Win Hearts?

-While there's no box office game for Khaali Peeli in India, the film minted $363 in the US from 11 screens i.e., around Rs 25000.
-In New Zealand, the film minted a little more and earned Rs 30000 from seven screens.
-Clearly, the number are nothing but shocking!
+While there's no box office game for Khaali Peeli in India, as movie theatres are still closed, the film minted US$363 from 11 screens (i.e. around Rs 27,000) in the US.
+In New Zealand, Khaali Peeli minted a little more and earned Rs 30,000 from seven screens.
+Clearly, the numbers are nothing but shocking!

-The film also released in drive-in theatres in India.
-Trade analyst shared the report of drive-in theatre in Gurgaon and wrote, "This should come as music to ears of filmbuffs & industry people, but as bad news for those who predicted Bollywood doom.
+Khaali Peeli also released in drive-in theatres in India.
+Trade analyst Komal Nahta shared the report of drive-in theatres in Gurgaon and wrote, "This should come as music to ears of filmbuffs & industry people, but as bad news for those who predicted Bollywood doom.
 6 shows of Khaali Peeli in a make-shift Drive In cinema in Gurgaon in weekend are all sold out.
 One yesterday, two today and three tomorrow.
 At 999/- per car."

-For those, who have not watched the film yet, Khaali Peeli is available on Zee Plex.
+For those who have not watched the film yet, Khaali Peeli is available on Zee Plex on pay-per-view basis.

 Meanwhile, Ananya Panday has no time to think over the mixed response for Khaali Peeli.
-The actress has already started the shoot of her next film, which is being directed by Shakun Batra.
-Along with Ananya, the film also casts Deepika Padukone and Siddhant Chaturvedi in the lead roles.
+The actress has already started the shoot of her next as yet untitled film, being directed by Shakun Batra.
+Along with Ananya, the film also casts Deepika Padukone and Siddhant Chaturvedi in the lead.

 Uh Oh!
 Ananya Panday-Ishaan Khatter's Khaali Peeli Trailer Garners More Dislikes Than Likes!